-New York City recently enacted two new background check laws, the Stop Credit Discrimination in Employment Act and the Fair Chance Act.
+New York City recently enacted two new background check laws, the Stop Credit Discrimination in Employment Act and the Fair Chance Act (FCA).
 For NYC employers and multi-state employers with operations in NYC, these important highlights will be of great interest:

-- NYC employers may not state that applicants will be subject to a background check until after a conditional offer has been made, including on a job posting, application form or verbally.
+- NYC employers may not state that candidates will be subject to a background check until after a conditional offer has been made, including on a job posting, application form, or verbally.

 - Prior to a conditional offer, employers may state verbally or in writing that employment references and education/licenses will be verified.

 - NYC employers and multi-state employers with operations in NYC should review their hiring portals and documents and update to conform to the requirements of these new laws.

 - Until further guidance, NYC employers and multi-state employers with operations in NYC should tailor FCRA disclosures and authorizations to eliminate reference to credit checks, if the candidate will not be subject to a credit check.

 - If an candidate is applying for a position that falls under an exception, the employer must advise the candidate in writing of the exception that applies before conducting the credit check.